 As she speaks, it is impossible not to notice that her words suggest an inner steeliness at odds with her soft voice and somewhat gentle demeanour.

-‘I was a call handler back then, and an emergency medical dispatcher.
-The trust I worked for smooshed both those roles into one.
+‘I worked as a call handler back then, and an emergency medical dispatcher.
+The trust I worked for combined both those roles into one.
 The night shifts were tough.
 The hardest parts were the long spells of doing nothing or dealing with mundane calls.
 Then, ‘Wham!’
 You’d get these moments of incredibly high stress.
-I didn’t last long.
-Two years, maybe.
+I didn’t last long, two years, nearly three.

 ‘Some of the ‘old timers’, the people who’d worked there for ages, they all had the odd weird tale to tell or spooky story to share.
 But you took it all with a pinch of salt.
 They seemed like urban legends, you know?
 Just stuff to scare the new guys with, no more than that.